Times of Lore: Legacy

-Times of Lore went on to inspire several later titles by Origin Systems.
+Times of Lore went on to inspire several later games by Origin Systems.
 This includes the 1990 title Bad Blood, another action RPG based on the same engine.
 It also inspired the 1990 title Ultima VI: The False Prophet, that adopted several elements from Times of Lore, including real-time aspects, a constant-scale open world (replacing the unscaled overworld of earlier Ultima games), and an icon-based point & click interface.
 Richard Garriott, in addition to citing it as an influence on Ultima VI, said that Ultima VII: The Black Gate was also inspired by Times of Lore.
 Some have considered the game as a precursor to Diablo and Baldur's Gate: Dark Alliance.